Money management is an important skill parents can teach their children at a young age.

 stop accidental overspending.

-At Everest Education, we start talking openly about Money with students from a very young age.
+At Everest Education, we start talking openly about money with students from a very young age.
 We teach them how to create a budget, show them simple strategies to keep track of their savings, how to calculate and apply comparison to make smart money-related decisions.
-Students can even explore what is interests and compound interests, and know the basic rule of banking and investment at the beginning of their middle school – when they are introduced to the concept of Percentages.
+Students can even explore interests and compound interests and know the basic rule of banking and investment at the beginning of their middle school – when they are introduced to the concept of Percentages.

 How to Getting Kids to Budget and Save Their Money

 Explain where the money comes from